connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 country | Iran | Iran
 start date | February 5, 1979 | January 1, 1980
 end date | February 4, 1980 | June 3, 1989](https://www5b.wolframalpha.com/Calculate/MSP/MSP5431gf09bi24ddc8aig00001258f0763i7978b8?MSPStoreType=image/gif&s=41)
+Sayyid Ruhollah Mūsavi Khomeini (24 September 1902 - 3 June 1989), known in the Western world as Ayatollah Khomeini, was an Iranian politician and marja.
+He was the founder of the Islamic Republic of Iran and the leader of the 1979 Iranian Revolution that saw the overthrow of the last Shah of Iran.
+___
 #### Notable Facts
  - Grand Ayatollah and leader of 1979 Iranian Revolution which deposed the Shah, and became Supreme Leader, the highest ranking political and religious authority
  - Issued a fatwa in 1989 calling for the death of British citizen Salman Rushdie for blasphemy of his novel The Satanic Verses
  - Supported hostage takers during the 1979 hostage crisis when 66 Americans were held by Islamic students and militants for 444 days
- - Returned to Iran from exile in 1979, welcomed by a crowd of millions, and claimed authority in opposition to the Shapour  -  Bakhtiar's provisional government
+ - Returned to Iran from exile in 1979, welcomed by a crowd of millions, and claimed authority in opposition to the Shapour Bakhtiar's provisional government
-Prior to the Iranian Revolution spent more than 14 years in exile, mostly in the holy Shia city of Najaf, Iraq As a marja in Twelver Shi'a Islam, advocated expanding the role of clerical authority to include governing by theocracy of Islamic jurists
+- Prior to the Iranian Revolution spent more than 14 years in exile, mostly in the holy Shia city of Najaf, Iraq
+- As a marja in Twelver Shi'a Islam, advocated expanding the role of clerical authority to include governing by theocracy of Islamic jurists
-Iraq's 1980 invasion rallied Iranians behind Khomeini's regime and allowed him to consolidate and stabilize his leadership
+- Iraq's 1980 invasion rallied Iranians behind Khomeini's regime and allowed him to consolidate and stabilize his leadership
 ___
 ### Ayatollah Ali Khamenei